Why Do My Glasses Keep Breaking in the Dishwasher?

 Wine glasses are not as strong and durable as plates and other dishes.
 So, you cannot wash them at a maximum temperature in a dishwasher.
 You will have to reduce the temperature of the washing cycle of the dishwasher while cleaning wine glasses.

 As we know, the water temperature in a dishwasher is very high, ranging between 70°C and 75°C. Wine glasses are not designed to withstand this high temperature.
-So, if you do not reduce the water temperatures, your wine glasses will break for sure.
+So, if you do not reduce the water temperatures, your wine glasses will surely break.

 Another reason wine glasses break in a dishwasher is not loading them properly like any other glass.
-You will have to load your wine glasses on the top shelf in your dishwasher and keep enough distance between two glasses.
+You must load your wine glasses on the top shelf in your dishwasher and keep enough distance between the two glasses.

 If you have expensive or antique wine glasses, it will be wiser to clean them by hand, avoiding the dishwasher because you will have to take each wine glass into account and clean them delicately.